amortimer20/sehs-io/src/pages/code-challenges/2-1-magic-8-ball.md

 [← Back](/code-challenges/)

-## Code Challenge 2.1 - Magic 8-Ball
+## Code Challenge 2.1 - Magic 8-Ball 🎱

 ---

-### Introduction
+### Objective

-The Magic 8-Ball is a fortune-telling toy.
-You ask the 8-ball a question, shake it up, and a response is shown in a little window.
-Some example responses include:
+Your task is to create a program that simulates a Magic 8-Ball game.
+Users can ask a question and receive a random response from the Magic 8-Ball.

+**Example Responses**

 - It is certain.
 - Without a doubt.